P0W/option_strategies/README.md

 ## Prerequisites

-Before you begin, ensure you have the following prerequisites in place:
+Before you begin, ensure you have the following prerequisites in place: (currently works only with 5paisa brokerage account only)

 - **5paisa Brokerage Account:** You need an active [**brokerage account**](https://www.5paisa.com/demat-account?ReferralCode=58194614&ReturnUrl=invest-open-account)  with 5paisa to execute trades through their API.
 - **Python 3.9+:** The strategy is built using Python, so you need to have Python version 3.9 or higher installed.